 Five Books interviews are expensive to produce.
 If you've enjoyed this interview, please support us by donating a small amount.

-Chris Pelling is Regius Professor of Greek at Christ Church College, Oxford.
+Chris Pelling is Regius Professor of Greek Emeritus at Christ Church College, Oxford.
 His research interests range over Greek and Latin historiography and biography, and over other areas of Greek literature, especially tragedy.
+He is the co-author of Twelve Voices, a wonderful introduction to the classics of Greek and Roman literature.

 We ask experts to recommend the five best books in their subject and explain their selection in an interview.